 An alternative decision rule can be developed by calculating the probability that a sample mean could be found that would give a test statistic larger than the test statistic found from the current sample data assuming that the null hypothesis is true.
 Here the notion of "likely" and "unlikely" is defined by the probability of drawing a sample with a mean from a population with the hypothesized mean that is either larger or smaller than that found in the sample data.
-Simply stated, the p-value approach compares the desired significance level, α , to the p-value which is the probability of drawing a sample mean further from the hypothesized value than the actual sample mean.
+Simply stated, the p-value approach compares the desired significance level, $\alpha$ , to the p-value which is the probability of drawing a sample mean further from the hypothesized value than the actual sample mean.
 A large p-value calculated from the data indicates that we should not reject the null hypothesis.
 The smaller the p-value, the more unlikely the outcome, and the stronger the evidence is against the null hypothesis.
 We would reject the null hypothesis if the evidence is strongly against it.
-The relationship between the decision rule of comparing the calculated test statistics, Z_c , and the Critical Value, Z{α} , and using the p-value can be seen in Figure 9.5.
+The relationship between the decision rule of comparing the calculated test statistics, $Z_c$ , and the Critical Value, $Z\alpha$ , and using the p-value can be seen in Figure 9.5.

-The calculated value of the test statistic is Z_c in this example and is marked on the bottom graph of the standard normal distribution because it is a Z value.
-In this case the calculated value is in the tail and thus we reject the null hypothesis, the associated \overline{X} is just too unusually large to believe that it came from the distribution with a mean of μ_0 with a significance level of \alpha.
+The calculated value of the test statistic is $Z_c$ in this example and is marked on the bottom graph of the standard normal distribution because it is a Z value.
+In this case the calculated value is in the tail and thus we cannot accept the null hypothesis, the associated $\overline{X}$ is just too unusually large to believe that it came from the distribution with a mean of $\mu_0$ with a significance level of \alpha.

 If we use the p-value decision rule we need one more step.
-We need to find in the standard normal table the probability associated with the calculated test statistic, Z_c .
+We need to find in the standard normal table the probability associated with the calculated test statistic, $Z_c$ .
 We then compare that to the \alpha associated with our selected level of confidence.
-In Figure 9.5 we see that the p-value is less than \alpha and therefore we reject the null.
-We know that the p-value is less than \alpha because the area under the p-value is smaller than $\alpha/2$.
+In Figure 9.5 we see that the p-value is less than \alpha and therefore we cannot accept the null.
+We know that the p-value is less than \alpha because the area under the p-value is smaller than $\alpha/2$ .
 It is important to note that two researchers drawing randomly from the same population may find two different p-values from their samples.
-This occurs because the sample means will in all likelihood be different this will create two different p-values.
-Nevertheless, the conclusions as to the null hypothesis should be different with only the level of probability of α .
+This occurs because the p-value is calculated as the probability in the tail beyond the sample mean assuming that the null hypothesis is correct.
+Because the sample means will in all likelihood be different this will create two different p-values.
+Nevertheless, the conclusions as to the null hypothesis should be different with only the level of probability of $\alpha$ .

-Here is a systematic way to make a decision of whether you reject or cannot reject a null hypothesis if using the p-value and a preset or preconceived \(\bf{\alpha}\) (the "significance level").
-A preset α is the probability of a Type I error (rejecting the null hypothesis when the null hypothesis is true).
+Here is a systematic way to make a decision of whether you cannot accept or cannot reject a null hypothesis if using the p-value and a preset or preconceived \(\bf{\alpha}\) (the "significance level").
+A preset $\alpha$ is the probability of a Type I error (rejecting the null hypothesis when the null hypothesis is true).
 It may or may not be given to you at the beginning of the problem.
-In any case, the value of α is the decision of the analyst.
-When you make a decision to reject or not reject H_0 , do as follows:
+In any case, the value of $\alpha$ is the decision of the analyst.
+When you make a decision to reject or not reject $H_0$ , do as follows: